Bo Díaz: Philadelphia Phillies

 In November 1981, Díaz was traded to the Philadelphia Phillies as part of a three-team trade.
 He became the Phillies starting catcher in 1982, replacing Bob Boone, who had been traded to the California Angels.
 Díaz set career highs in batting average (.288), home runs (18), and runs batted in (85).
 Although Díaz led National League catchers in stolen bases allowed, his pitch-calling skills helped pitcher Steve Carlton become the league's only twenty-game winner of the season.
 Carlton also led the league in strikeouts and shutouts and, was named the 1982 National League Cy Young Award winner.
 In a 1982 computer ranking of major league players that used offensive and defensive statistics, Díaz was ranked second among National League catchers behind only Gary Carter.

 Díaz was a member of the 1983 Phillies team that became known as The Wheeze Kids, due to the average age of the team being over thirty.
 The moniker was a whimsical reference to the Whiz Kids Phillies team that won the National League pennant in 1950.
-In a game against the New York Mets on April 13, 1983, Díaz performed a feat that has only been accomplished by 11 other players in the history of Major League Baseball.
-The Phillies were trailing by a score of 9–6 and with two outs in the ninth inning, when Díaz hit a grand slam home run off Neil Allen to win the game for the Phillies by a score of 10–9.
+In a game against the New York Mets on April 13, 1983, the Phillies were trailing by a score of 9–6 in the ninth inning, when Díaz hit a two-out, walk-off grand slam home run, a feat sometimes called an ultimate grand slam, off Neil Allen to win the game by a score of 10–9.
 On September 23, Díaz was the Phillies catcher when Steve Carlton won the 300th game of his career.
 With the Phillies leading the game by a score of 3–2 in the fifth inning, Díaz sealed the victory with a two-run single.